-The easiest way to get rid of vinyl on any garment is by heating it.
+The easiest way to get rid of the design vinyl on any clothing is by heating it.
 Find a heat source like an iron or heat press and heat it to the highest temperature.

 Once the device is around 300 Fahrenheit, start the removal process by pressing onto the print area.

 Iron the garment

-The easiest way to remove heat transfer vinyl is to put the garment on an ironing board and over it several times with an iron or a heat press until you see that it starts falling apart on the edges.
+The easiest way to remove heat transfer vinyl is to put the garment on an ironing board.
+Go over it several times with an iron or a heat press.
+Keep doing this until you see it starting to falling apart around the edges.

-How many times you will repeat the process depends on the garment and on the type of vinyl, but this is the fastest way to get rid of it.
+How many times you repeat the process depends on the garment and on the type of vinyl.
+But this is the fastest way to get rid of it.

-Pull the garment tight and go over the print until you see it separate from the garment.
+Pull the garment tight and go over the print until you see it separating from the garment.

 Peel the print

-After exposing your heat transfer vinyl to the heat enough times, you can remove the print simply by peeling it off on the edges.
+After exposing your vinyl to the heat enough times, peel the print off around the edges.

-Peel it off with your hands and wash the garment if there is any residue you want to get rid of.
+Peel it off with your hands or tweezers.
+Then wash the garment if there is any residue left over.